odahu/odahu-docs/source/comp_security.rst

 Default policy – reject all requests.

 Different ODAHU components such as :ref:`API <comp_api:API>` and :ref:`Feedback aggregator <comp_feedback:Feedback aggregator>`
 are distributed with a pre-defined set of OpenPolicyAgent_ policies.
-They create ConfigMap with their policies in the deployment process.
+They create ConfigMap with their policies during the deployment process.

 If user change ConfigMap with policies then appropriate pod must be restarted to refresh its policies.